SensorsINI/v2e/README.md

                         playback rate. (default: 30) DVS timestamp resolution:
   --auto_timestamp_resolution AUTO_TIMESTAMP_RESOLUTION
+                        (Disabled by --disable_slomo. )If False,
-                        if False, --timestamp_resolution sets the upsampling
+                        --timestamp_resolution sets the upsampling factor for
-                        factor for input video.
-If True, upsampling_factor is automatically determined to limit maximum movement
+                        input video.
+If True, upsampling_factor is
+                        automatically determined to limit maximum movement
-                        between frames to 1 pixel (default: True) --timestamp_resolution TIMESTAMP_RESOLUTION
+                        between frames to 1 pixel. (default: True) --timestamp_resolution TIMESTAMP_RESOLUTION
+                        (Disabled by --disable_slomo.)Desired DVS timestamp
-                        Desired DVS timestamp resolution in seconds;
+                        resolution in seconds; determines slow motion
-                        determines slow motion upsampling factor; the video will be upsampled from source fps to achieve the at least this timestamp resolution.I.e. slowdown_factor =
+                        upsampling factor; the video will be upsampled from source fps to achieve the at least this timestamp resolution.I.e. slowdown_factor =
                         (1/fps)/timestamp_resolution; using a high resolution
                         e.g. of 1ms will result in slow rendering since it will force high upsampling ratio.Can be combind with